wbw926465/code_set/README.md

-This is a tool like dig
+This is a tool to test performance dnstest.conf is a conf file to test